tj309c/Stock_Platform/README.md

 Portfolio Optimization: Modern Portfolio Theory with efficient frontier analysis.

+**Performance-First Design**: The platform is engineered for speed and responsiveness.
+Every component, from data pipelines to UI rendering, is optimized for performance.
+Slower, computationally intensive operations (like Monte Carlo simulations or deep backtesting) are implemented only where they provide a significant analytical advantage and are designed to be optional deep-dives to maintain a fluid user experience.

 🚀 Core Architecture: 7 Dashboards, 1 Co-pilot, 1 Final Report

 The platform is built around 7 specialized dashboards, a consistent design_system (ThemeManager, MetricCardRenderer), an ambient "AI Co-pilot," and a final, exportable report.